FFmpeg/asm-lessons/lesson-01/README.md

 will be covered in another lesson but for now `movu` can be treated as a 128-bit move from `[srcq]`.
 In the case of `mov`, the brackets mean that the address in `[srcq]` is being dereferenced, the equivalent of `*src` in C. This is what's known as a load.
-Note that the `q` suffix refers to the size of the pointer (i.e in C it represents `sizeof(*src) == 8` on 64-bit systems, and x86asm is smart enough to use 32-bit on 32-bit systems) but the underlying load is 128-bit.
+Note that the `q` suffix refers to the size of the pointer (i.e. in C it represents `sizeof(*src) == 8` on 64-bit systems, and x86asm is smart enough to use 32-bit on 32-bit systems) but the underlying load is 128-bit.

-Note that we don't refer to vector registers by their full name, in this case `xmm0`,but as `m0`, an abstracted form.
-In future lessons you'll see how this means you can write code once and have it work on multiple SIMD register sizes.
+Note that we don't refer to vector registers by their full name, in this case `xmm0`, but as `m0`, an abstracted form.
+In future lessons you'll see how this means you can write code once and have it work on multiple SIMD Register sizes.

 ---